 Grassroots volleyball got a big boost following the formation of the Shakey’s Super League featuring the country’s top schools and universities.

-Athletics Events and Sports chairperson and chief executive officer Philip Ella Juico yesterday said the formation of the SSL will help teams prepare for their respective collegiate tournaments.
+Athletics Events and Sports chairman and chief executive officer Philip Ella Juico on Tuesday said the formation of the SSVL will help teams prepare for their respective collegiate tournaments.

 All teams of the National Collegiate Athletic Association, led by Season 97 champion College of Saint Benilde and runner-up Arellano University, will be joined by teams from the University Athletic Association of the Philippines led by Season 84 champion National University and runner-up De La Salle University while Adamson University and University of the Philippines have yet to formalize their respective commitments.

-“We exchanged ideas with the Shakey’s management and we agreed to focus on strengthening the grassroots by emphasizing on the collegiate scene first,” said Juico, a distinguished sports executive for being the chairperson emeritus of the Philippine Athletic Track and Field Association.
+“We exchanged ideas with Shakey’s management and we agreed to focus on strengthening the grassroots by emphasizing the collegiate scene first,” said Juico, a distinguished sports executive being a former chairman of the Philippine Sports Commission and chairman emeritus of the Philippine Athletic Track and Field Association.

-Together with ACES president Adrian Laurel, Juico forged a partnership with Shakey’s Pizza Ventures Inc. for the formation of the SSL.
+Together with ACES president Adrian Laurel, Juico forged a partnership with Shakey’s Pizza Ventures, Inc. for the formation of the SSVL.